 Health and Social Care is a technical (vocational) subject which offers a range of opportunities that you may not experience in other subjects.
 By its nature, health and social care offers a wide range of opportunities for the exploration of spiritual, moral, ethical, social, legislative, economic and cultural issues.

-For Further information please see Mrs Marshall Associate Assistant Head Teacher: Careers and Technical Education or Miss Holgate teacher of Health and Social Care.
+For Further information please see Miss Ainscow lead teacher of Health and Social Care or Mrs Marshall, Assistant Headteacher.

 Hospitality and Catering

 In Level 2 Hospitality and Catering you will learn about: